codefuse-ai/CodeFuse-muAgent/README.md

 ## 🔔 News
-- [2024.04.01] muagent is now open source, featuring functionalities such as knowledge base, code library, tool usage, code interpreter, and more
+- [2024.04.01] codefuse-muagent is now open source, featuring functionalities such as knowledge base, code library, tool usage, code interpreter, and more

 ## 📜 Contents
 - [🤝 Introduction](#-Introduction)